-Response: Where all three groups were studied, we have analyzed all three groups separately to ensure that there was no effect of cabosil.
+Where all three groups were studied, we have analyzed all three groups separately to ensure that there was no effect of cabosil.
 The only instance where cabosil responded differently to the saline group was for RER.
 Because of this, in the paper we have presented the RER data for the three groups individually.
 Where parameters were not different between cabosil and saline (all other measurements), we combined the groups in order to increase statistical power.

-Also, why is the VO2 graph and the ambulatory movement graph labelled as both Saline and Cabosil while the RER is labelled as 3 groups?
-It is unclear what is happening here.

-Response: As mentioned above, in the instance of RER, cabosil had an effect which was different to saline yet similar to MCP230-exposure.
-Since the observed reduction in RER seen in the MCP230 group is likely due to cabosil, rather than the EFPR per se, we have presented this data as three separate groups.
-However, since no effect of cabosil was observed in any of the other variables measured (see figure below), we have combined the groups as a single control group.
-This was explicitly stated in the statistics paragraph of the methods section in our original submission.
-We hope this clears up any confusion this reviewer has about the way our data has been presented.
+This is explicitly stated in the statistics paragraph of the methods section in our revised manuscript.
+As you can see from the figure below, the cabosil and saline group had similar responses for other metabolic cage measurements, and thus were combined in the figures we present in the manuscript.